hassanShabbir1960/ES6/README.md

 <li>Removed records with erroneous entries (e.g., negative ages, look at what people have done in Kaggle) </li>

-<li>Created a test set of 20k records that you won’t touch again for the reminder of this project until Part III.
+<li>Created a test set of 20k records that you won’t touch again for the remainder of this project until Part III.
 Use stratified sampling on the No-show variable to ensure test set and training set class proportions are the same.
-Save the train and test sets as csv files in the processed_data directory. </li>
+Save the train and test sets as CSV files in the processed_data directory. </li>

 <li>Plotted the No-show variable against the other variables in the dataset as part of Exploratory Data Analysis </li>